Vaseline Pro Derma Niacinamide Brightening Body Lotion

 Gentle reminder from SkinSort: all skin tones are beautiful!

-Vitamin C helps reduce redness, improve skin texture, reduce the effects of aging, reduce the visibility of dark spots, and brighten skin.
+Vitamin C has many benefits: it helps reduce redness, improve skin texture, fade the appearance of dark spots, and brighten the skin.

 Read more about other types of Vitamin C:

-Learn more about Sodium Ascorbyl PhosphateTriethanolamine is an emulsifier and pH adjuster.
+Learn more about Sodium Ascorbyl PhosphateTriethanolamine (TEA) is an emulsifier and pH adjuster.
 It is created using ethylene oxide and ammonia.
 This gives Triethanolamine a nitrogen core and a similar scent to ammonia.

 As an emulsifier, it prevents ingredients from separating and enhances texture by adding volume to a product.